 After the US election many demanded that Facebook should investigate the share of fake news and hate comments on the election result.
 Meanwhile, the Friedricht-Ebert-Stiftung has just published a study in which the approval and rejection of new right attitudes in the population is recorded.

-At the same time, the Friedrich Ebert Foundation is certainly a pioneer in this field of research, which has so far been little researched.
+At the same time, the Friedrich-Ebert-Stiftung is certainly a pioneer in this field of research, which has so far been little researched.
 For the New Right conveys its nationalist-nationalist ideology through the concepts of "identity" and "resistance" and is increasingly replacing open right-wing extremism.
 Because the question for us all, Company, Bosses, employees and private persons, the question must be: How is it about living together in our society?
 And what can we do to improve the social climate?

 What shows the new right attitude?